CyberMonitor/orquestra-docs/v1/content/tutorials/solve-max-cut-with-qaoa.md

 In this workflow we present a specific way to perform optimization – layer by layer optimization using grid search.
 "Layer by layer" means that we are optimizing only one layer at a time.
 First we deal with the angles for the first layer, once they're fixed we optimize the angles for the second layer and then the following.

-In order to optimize the angles we use method called "grid search" – it is a very simple method, where we prepare a grid of parameters and just check what is the result for every pair of &beta; and &gamma;.
+In order to optimize the angles we use a method called "grid search" – it is a very simple method, where we prepare a grid of parameters and just check what is the result for every pair of &beta; and &gamma;.

 All of this happens in the `optimize-lbl` task.
 Contrary to all the other tasks we used here, this one is defined inside the same file as workflow and consists of the following steps: